-'''

-ssh -oHostKeyAlgorithms=+ssh-rsa admin@192.168.1.20

-'''
+→admin@192.168.1.20 '''

-You will be asked for the password (for example, admin!23) and once entered you will be logged into the device and shown the shell prompt.
+You will be asked for the password created in Step 1 (for example, admin!23) and once entered you will be logged into the device and shown the shell prompt.

 To install the AREDN® firmware you first need to create a program to do this.
 Ubiquiti devices expect signed firmware but AREDN® is not signed, so we need to bypass the checking process.
 To do this type or copy/paste the following two commands: